tximista64/cybersecurity_rss_feed/README.md

 <li>Then you can drop the url file into the newsboat folder</li>

-<li>Some of my feeds are not in english, feel free to propose your favorites in your own languages</li>
+<li>Some of my feeds are not in english, feel free to propose your favorites in your own languages if the feeds are significally relevants , i'm especially interested in basque or even spannish ressources</li>